 When Sampling Mode is selected the Record Icon changes to a Red Microphone.
 Tapping that then makes it start flashing and the message at the top ‘Double tap any clip to start recording.
 Tap again to stop’ is shown.

-NB This used to be just a single tap to load , but in v1.1 we've changed it to a double tap, after user feedback suggested that it was too easy to overwrite clips by mistake with a single tap.
+NB This used to be just a single tap to load, but in v1.1 we changed it to a double tap, after user feedback suggested that it was too easy to overwrite clips by mistake with a single tap.

-When you are confident that you do want to record into a clipslot, dbl tap it and it will drop into Record on the beat after any PreRoll that is set, see PreRoll below.
+When you are confident that you do want to record into a clipslot, double tap it and it will drop into Record on the beat after any PreRoll that is set, see PreRoll below.
 The Record icon goes solid red.
-The clip being recorded into counts the number of bars recording.
+The clip during recording counts the number of bars recorded.

 Sample Recording will stop automatically after whatever number of bars MaxBars is set to.
 Or, if the clip that's being sampled into or the Record button is tapped, that will manually stop recording at the end of the current bar.
 Either way, the Red Mic will go dim indicating that Record Arm is OFF.